Pineapple Head: Cover art

 The single's cover art was created by Reg Mombassa, the artist responsible for creating the clothing brand Mambo Graphics and who had also been a member of popular Australian band Mental as Anything.
 The cover features a man with three eyes and a pineapple for a head, indicative of the song title.

 Composition

 The original inspiration for the song was Neil's son, Liam Finn, who uttered several phrases which later became lyrics while affected by fever.
 The song shares musical similarities with "Norwegian Wood" by the Beatles.
-The song is somewhat unique in the modern pop/rock era, being a 3/4 time signature song, compared to most contemporary music being in 4/4.
-This gives it a unique, waltz-like swing.
+The song is unusual in the modern pop/rock era, being a 3/4 time signature song, compared to most contemporary music being in 4/4.
+This gives it a distinctive, waltz-like swing.
 On the live album, LIVE 92–94, Pt.
 1 – Track 8, Neil counts out 1,2,3 1,2,3 after slowing the band down during the performance intro.